 When comparing Docker containers vs VMs, Docker doesn’t offer the same type of functionality.
 You can roll back container images, but because containers store their data outside of the image in most cases, rolling back an image won’t help you recover data that was lost by a running application.
 It also won’t necessarily help you stop a security breach, unless the breach was caused by an issue within a particular version of your container image.

 Weave Ignite - VMs that look and act like containers

 And now you have the option of combining the usability of containers with the security of VMs with the microVM solution Weave Ignite.
 Ignite is built on Firecracker, a technology developed and open sourced by AWS and used to spin up Lambda serverless functions in Fargate.
 Weave Ignite is an open source solution for spinning up microVMs in minutes, that look and act like containers, but offer the isolation and security of VMs.
 The best part about Weave Ignite microVMs is they are completely declarative and can be managed from a git repository using GitOps.

 - Spinning up new nodes for a Kubernetes cluster super-fast

 (from: Ignite - container workload in real virtual machines) - See that post for a nice walkthrough on how to use Ignite.

-Docker containers are a wonderful technology that makes it possible to deploy applications faster and with lower levels of resource consumption than virtual machines.
+So, when it comes to Docker containers vs VMs, it's fair to say that Docker containers are a wonderful technology that makes it possible to deploy applications faster and with lower levels of resource consumption than virtual machines.
 But virtual machines continue to have their own killer features, like a higher degree of portability and full support for image rollbacks.
 If it’s VMs you want to run with the portability and ease of managing containers, take a look at Weave Ignite.